-From the beginning, the design team was determined that the new Woolston Community Library would embody the spirit of Woolston’s industrial past and provide a welcoming, usable space for its people, both now and in the future.
+The design team was determined that the new Woolston Community Library would embody the spirit of Woolston’s industrial past, honour the history of the site, and provide a welcoming, usable space for its people.